Arom Evans, MD

 Cherise Hug, PA-C

-Cherise was raised in a military household.
+Cherise is the Assistant Medical Director.
+She was raised in a military household.
 She moved around frequently before finally making Alaska home in 2005.
 She worked in primary care prior to attending PA school at the MEDEX Northwest training program through the University of Washington.
 After graduation Cherise gained experience in psychiatry working at an acute inpatient care facility.